 Ask the children to move safely to the boundary that you point to and describe by its color, across the activity area.
 Remind them that the boundary is the limit and when they get there, they are to stop without crossing it.
 “Ready?
 Go!”
 (Move with the children)

 Use the children that stop inside the boundary as examples to show others what to do.
-Establish that whenever the children are inside the boundaries, it is the safe place to play.
+Establish that whenever the children are inside the boundaries, it is a safe place to play.

 Do this for every boundary, traveling to each of the six different colored boundaries.
 Repeat this as many times as needed to ensure the children understand what it means to be inside the boundaries.
 They will have fun.
 Keep the focus on safety reminding the children to travel safely, look where they are going and to stay in the boundaries.

-Follow the Leader – Traveling through the room space, inside the boundaries, moving from boundary to boundary criss cross and zig zag around inside the boundaries.
+Traveling through the room space, inside the boundaries, moving from boundary to boundary criss cross and zigzag around inside the boundaries.

 Music: Following the leader from Peter Pan.